 Although wild lettuce might sound like a leafy salad green, this common herb is anything but that.
-Found all over Europe, India and North America, wild lettuce is a prickly, leafy herb that’s most commonly used in teas, capsules and tinctures.
+Found all over Europe, India and North America, wild lettuce is a prickly, leafy herb that’s most commonly used in teas, capsules, and tinctures.
 The herb – which is also known as bitter lettuce or opium lettuce – exudes a milky latex, which is believed to provide pain-relieving properties.

 Dried wild lettuce powder is commonly used in soothing tea blends or capsules, the powder may provide several health benefits, including pain relief, sedation, and calming.

-The herb is traditionally used for:
+The prickly lettuce is traditionally used for:

-- Pain Relief – Wild lettuce is known as “opium lettuce,” but it does not contain any opiates.
+- Pain Relief – Wild lettuce is known as “opium lettuce” but it does not contain any opiates.
 Instead, its primary chemical is lactucarium, a mild pain reliever similar to ibuprofen.
 As a tincture, tea or in capsule form, the powder may promote pain relief, and it is commonly used to treat migraines and menstrual cramps.